-This wonderfully original 1859 Indian Cent has great eye appeal with nice luster and strong strike.
-Outstanding color and surfaces.
-Possible upgrade.
-Certified: ANACS MS62
+This wonderfully original 1859 Indian Cent has nice eye appeal with nice luster and average strike.
+Might actually be UNC with a bit of a weak strike.
+Grade: Choice AU/BU

 Check by mail | Credit Card/PayPal |